If you’re looking for a stunning fall road trip, you won’t find anything more stunning than a New England road trip!

 Perfect photo opp in Massachusetts

-The entire Ipswich River Wildlife Sanctuary provides elegant, yet vibrant and scenic views of the fall foliage in New England.
+The entire Ipswich River Wildlife Sanctuary provides elegant, yet vibrant and scenic views.
 You will be submerged in a wonderland of leaves and tranquil surroundings as you enjoy the many picture-perfect spots found throughout the sanctuary.
 No matter where you go, the perfect photo opportunity will be waiting for you!

-You’ll take in the magnificent views of the landscapes as you drive on these picturesque routes during fall:
+You’ll take in the magnificent views of the landscapes as you drive these scenic routes during fall:

 - Newport and Ocean Drive (14 miles)